Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 To prevent this it is RECOMMENDED that, when the migration to RADIUS/(D)TLS is completed, the RADIUS/UDP configuration is removed.
 RADIUS/(D)TLS clients MUST NOT fall back to RADIUS/UDP if the RADIUS/(D)TLS communication fails, unless explicitly configured this way.

+## Client Subsystems

+Many traditional clients treat RADIUS as subsystem-specific.
+That is, each subsystem on the client has its own RADIUS implementation and configuration.
+These independent implementations work for simple systems, but break down for RADIUS when multiple servers, fail-over and load-balancing are required.
+With (D)TLS enabled, these problems are expected to get worse.

+We therefore recommend in these situations to use a local proxy that arbitrates all RADIUS traffic between the client and all servers.
+This proxy will encapsulate all knowledge about servers, including security policies, fail-over and load-balancing.
+All client subsystems should communicate with this local proxy, ideally over a loopback address.

+The benefit of this configuration is that there is one place in the client that arbitrates all RADIUS traffic.
+Subsystems that do not implement RADIUS/(D)TLS can remain unaware of (D)TLS.
+(D)TLS sessions opened by the proxy can remain open for a long period of time, even when client subsystems are restarted.
+The proxy can do RADIUS/UDP to some servers and RADIUS/(D)TLS to others.

+Delegation of responsibilities and separation of tasks are important security principles.
+By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

 # Design Decisions
 {: #design_decisions}